The last US military planes have left Afghanistan, marking the end of the United States' longest war - KESQ

 With no US diplomats remaining in the country, a senior State Department official said that they expected the US Embassy in Kabul to suspend embassy operations but added “that doesn’t mean that we are suspending any commitments to American citizens in Afghanistan, to at risk Afghans, to the Afghan people.”

+“We very much appreciate the efforts of Qatar and Turkey, in particular, to make this happen,” Blinken added.
+“This would enable a small number of daily charter flights, which is a key for anyone who wants to depart from Afghanistan moving forward.”

-The departure marks the first time in nearly two decades that the US and its allies have not had troops on the ground in Afghanistan and — after $2 trillion in spending and nearly 2,000 US troops killed in action — the pullout raises questions about the utility of a war that saw the service of parents and then their grown children.
+The US withdrawal Monday marks the first time in nearly two decades that American troops have not been on the ground in Afghanistan.
+After $2 trillion in spending and nearly 2,000 US troops killed in action, the pullout also raises questions about the utility of a war that saw the service of parents and then their grown children.

 Nearly 20 years after the US invaded Afghanistan to avenge the terror attacks of September 11, 2001, and strike at al Qaeda and the Taliban, which hosted Osama bin Laden, another American administration is leaving the country in the control of Taliban militants who still maintain close ties to al Qaeda and other terrorist organizations.